kobaxzs/kobaxzs/README.md

 👋 Hi!
 I’m Lucas, 17, studying Software Engineering at Fiap.

-💻 Passionate about web development and emerging technologies

-🌱 Always learning and building practical projects

-🛠️ Skills: HTML, CSS, JavaScript, Python

-🚀 Looking for challenges to grow and contribute to cool projects!
+I have basic knowledge of HTML, CSS, JavaScript, and SQL, and I’m interested in web development and emerging technologies.
+I’m always learning and looking for opportunities to build practical projects and grow in the tech field.